Astromations/Hazy/README.md

 # Hazy

-A translucent theme based on DynamicDefault and Bloom
+A translucent theme based on <a href="https://github.com/JulienMaille/spicetify-dynamic-theme">DynamicDefault<a/> and <a href="https://github.com/nimsandu/spicetify-bloom">Bloom<a/>

 ## Preview